Skip to content

 Destination wedding guide

-Edinburgh combines medieval castles, Georgian grandeur, and dramatic volcanic landscapes into one of Europe's most atmospheric wedding cities — moody, romantic, and unforgettable.
+Edinburgh combines medieval castles, Georgian grandeur, and dramatic volcanic landscapes into one of Europe’s most atmospheric wedding cities — moody, romantic, and deeply unforgettable, with some of the most couple-friendly marriage laws on the continent.

 PE